poolofstake/PSK/MVP/README.md

-# Smart contract with QRC20 IOU token for Pool of Stake MVP (backend) designed for QTUM testnet
+# Smart contract with QRC20 KEY token for Pool of Stake prototype (backend) designed for QTUM testnet

 For trying it, these are the details:
 <br>